Drought-hit Panama Canal to restrict access for one year

 Adapt or die

-The canal opened in 1914 after a monumental construction project through dense jungles and mountains, with workers suffering tropical diseases, intense heat and rain.
+The canal opened in 1914 after a monumental construction project through dense jungles and mountains, with thousands of workers perishing from tropical diseases, intense heat and rain.

 Since then, more than a million vessels have transited through the canal, saving them a lengthy journey around the tip of South America.